This article was updated April 30, 2022.

 - Changing political climates

-Through reporting on the internal control environment, risk assessment process, and information and communication systems—while monitoring controls and internal control design, implementation, and operating effectiveness—an organization can demonstrate how it responds to and addresses the risks noted above.
+An organization can demonstrate how it responds to and addresses the risks noted above through reporting on the internal control environment, risk assessment process, and information and communication systems—while monitoring controls and internal control design, implementation, and operating effectiveness.

-In general, a SOC for Supply Chain Examination is an important assessment for two distinct entity types:
+In general, a SOC audit for supply chain is an important assessment for two distinct entity types:

-- Manufacturing, production, or distribution companies that may be required by a customer to get a SOC for Supply Chain Examination
+- Manufacturing, production, or distribution companies that may be required by a customer to get a SOC audit for supply chain

 - Vendors or suppliers that are deemed an important part of an organization’s supply chain and could cause disruptions if their operations were compromised

-In both of these instances, a customer or partnering organization could request a SOC for Supply Chain Examination be completed to determine whether or not the partnership introduces risk to their operations.
+In both of these instances, a customer or partnering organization could request a SOC report for supply chain be completed to determine whether or not the partnership introduces risk to their operations.

 If your organization determines that a SOC for Supply Chain Examination could be an appropriate action to take, here are some steps to get started: